Hungarian Citizenship Through a Parent

 The conversational Hungarian interview is the aspect of the application that most Americans find daunting — but it is less formal than it sounds.

-At your consulate appointment, a consulate officer speaks with you in Hungarian to assess your conversational ability.
-The interview is not a standardized exam — there is no passing score, no CEFR level to achieve, and no formal certificate needed.
+At your appointment, a consular officer speaks with you in Hungarian to assess your ability to communicate.
+The interview is not a standardized exam — there is no passing score, no CEFR level to achieve, and no formal certificate needed; the government states expressly that dialect or broken Hungarian is not a problem, and posts describe the bar as answering in short sentences.
 Topics typically include: where you grew up, your connection to Hungary, your family background, and why you are seeking Hungarian citizenship.
-You also write a short autobiographical statement (önéletrajz) by hand in Hungarian at the appointment.
+You also attach a short autobiographical statement (önéletrajz) in your own handwriting, written in advance on the prescribed application form.

-• Format: Conversational interview with a consulate officer + handwritten önéletrajz
+- Format: Conversational interview with a consular officer + a handwritten önéletrajz prepared in advance on the application form

 Historical situations that require attorney review